chrissimpkins/Crunch/docs/SERVICE.md

 In order to use the macOS service, you must install the Crunch GUI tool.
 The macOS service depends upon the embedded versions of the PNG image optimization applications that are used by Crunch to modify your image files.

-See the install instructions on the README page.
+See the install instructions in the [Crunch macOS GUI application documentation](MACOSGUI.md).
 You may use either the Homebrew or .dmg installer approach.
 When the Crunch install is complete, continue with the instructions below.
 Please do not modify the default Crunch.app install location if you intend to use the macOS service.

 ### Install the Crunch Image(s) macOS Service